-Do you want to learn more about Desensitisation Techniques for your CRPS?
-Read on..
+Do you want to learn how to use Desensitisation Techniques for your CRPS?
+If so, read on..

 According to Physio-Pedia in their article on desensitisation, they describe it as: